axonasif/samsung_root_ota_update/README.md

 ## Update protocols I follow

+Having a backup protocol in place is must unless your data and time is worthless.
+If something goes wrong after update, you could easily restore your previous device state.

 - Trigger manual Samsung cloud + Google backup
 - "Full" device backup using `Smart Switch (Desktop)`
 - Optionally, I may backup certain apps using `App Manager` (fdroid)